What Is CI/CD?

 • Short, repeated iterations: It is vital to deliver small amounts of code and create a timely workflow.
 To achieve that, you will need to repeat iterations frequently.

-• Low-risk and predictable deployments: Frequent and predictable deployments help build confidence in the DevOps team and limit potential problems.
+• Low-risk and predictable deployments: Frequent and predictable deployments help build confidence in the DevOps team, increasing software quality by limiting potential problems.

 The CI/CD pipeline is a way of structuring the workflow in CI/CD projects.
 This approach involves several stages in each iteration, including the source, build, test, and deployment stages.

-The next stage, testing, is automated in continuous integration workflows.
+3. Testing: The next stage, continuous testing, is automated in continuous integration workflows.
 This stage helps avoid easily preventable errors and spots for bugs early in the process.
-You might perform integration, unit, and regression tests in this stage.
+You might perform integration tests, unit tests, and regression tests in this stage.

 Who uses CI/CD?